CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-success:`BruinLearn` **Get your scan team safety certified**

-    BruinLearn is our platform (Canvas, through UCLA) for certifying users to safely run scans.
+    `BruinLearn <bruinlearn.ucla.edu>`_ is our platform (hosted by Canvas, through UCLA) for certifying users to safely operate scans.
+Every lab member who plans to participate in running scans needs an active safety certification.

-    ☐ Make sure everyone can log in to `BruinLearn <bruinlearn.ucla.edu>`_
+    ☐ Make sure the user can log in to `BruinLearn <bruinlearn.ucla.edu>`_ using their UCLA credentials.

-    ☐ Follow the instructions in :ref:`safety_cert`
+    ☐ Follow the instructions in :ref:`safety_cert`.

 .. card::
   :class-card: sd-rounded-2